Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms: Related Works

 \subsection{Empathy Computational Model}

-Empathy can be divided into cognitive empathy (which involves understanding others' mental states) and affective empathy (which directly empathizes with others' emotional states)~\cite{asada2015towards,de2017mammalian}.
+Empathy can be roughly divided into cognitive empathy (which involves inferring others' mental states)~\cite{pijnenborg2013insight} and emotional empathy (which directly sharing others' emotions through contagion)~\cite{keysers2006towards}.
 The vast majority of existing research has focused on the computational modeling of cognitive empathy, as well as its integration with reinforcement learning and multi-agent systems.
-Rabinowitz et al.~\cite{rabinowitz2018machine} designed a ToM-net neural network model to predict the future behavior of other agent through meta-learning.
+Rabinowitz et al.~\cite{rabinowitz2018machine} designed a ToM-net model to predict the future behavior of other agent through meta-learning.
 Akula et al.~\cite{akula2022cx} proposed an interpretable AI framework, CX-ToM, designed to interpret decisions made by deep convolutional neural networks.
 This model explicitly captures human users' intentions, enhancing interpretability through multiple rounds of interaction between the user and the machine.
 Yang et al.~\cite{yang2018towards} proposed the Bayes-ToMoP method to detect the reasoning strategies used by opponents and learn the optimal response strategies accordingly.
+Jara-Ettinger~\cite{jara2019theory} proposed an inverse reinforcement learning-based method for mental state inference.
 ToM2C~\cite{wang2021tom2c} uses historical information as a kind of supervised signal and predicts the observations and goals of others to help agent make more appropriate decisions.
 MIRLToM~\cite{wu2023multiagent} uses ToM to estimate the posterior distribution of the reward curves based on observed agent's behaviors.
-Zhao et al.~\cite{zhao2022brain,zhao2024brain} proposed to realize the inference of other agents' behaviors and goals based on self-experience and modeling of others, which in turn helps to improve the efficiency of multi-intelligence collaboration.
+Zhao et al.~\cite{zhao2022brain,zhao2024brain} proposed SNN-based methods to infer other agents' behaviors and goals based on self-experience and the modeling of others, which in turn helps to improve the efficiency of multi-agent collaboration.